b-fadwa/Assetify/ReadMe.md

 - Set the starting page to **index** if you want to land directly on the login process.

 Explore the different pages to discover all the available features of the system.

+##### To enable all features in the Assertify application, credentials for mailing services must be configured in the application’s settings page.

 ### 3. Customize as Needed